Polaris Student Machine Shop

 • CSE student group projects

 • CSE research projects.
-NOTE: Small, simple research jobs (ex: mill a slot, drill a few holes, turn a groove in a shaft, waterjet one sheet of material, etc.) are allowed, but researchers should generally use the CSE Shop for anything more complicated or for batches of more than 10 parts
+NOTE: Small, simple research jobs (ex: mill a slot, drill a few holes, turn a groove in a shaft, waterjet one sheet of material, etc.) are allowed, but researchers should generally use the CSE Shop for anything more complicated or for batches of more than 10 parts.
+The CNC mills and CNC lathe in the Polaris shop are not available for research projects.
+If your research project requires CNC machining, please speak to the CSE Shop.

 • Personal projects and non-CSE projects

-• Discuss work with one of the shop supervisors before starting any machine work or power tool use.
+• You must discuss your work with one of the shop supervisors before using any machines.
 If you have interrupted your machine use by leaving the shop or wish to change machines, check with supervisor prior to that change or continuation of your work.
 Report any tool damage or broken tools to staff.
 Do not use broken tools!

 • Report any injuries to the shop supervisor.

 Please clean up after yourself.
-Tools must be returned to their proper storage location after use.
-Machines and work areas must be cleaned after use.
+Tools must be returned to their proper storage locations after use.
+Machines and work areas must be cleaned after use!

 Safety glasses